kavyachirukuri/devTinder/apiList.md

 - GET /user/requests/
 - GET /user/feed - Gets you the profiles of other users on the platform

-status: ignore, interested, accepted, rejected
+status: ignored, interested, accepted, rejected